New to Code? Try Attending a Hackathon

 2017 Houston NASA Space Apps Challenge

 Finally, our very own Tanweer Rajwani went the extra mile by entering a hackathon, competing with a team, and winning an award after just two weeks into the DigitalCrafts program!
-Together with his team, Tanweer developed Ember Alert as a solution to better enable people to track fires across the globe.
+Together with his team, Tanweer developed Ember Alert (No longer active as of 10/2022) as a solution to better enable people to track fires across the globe.

 Thanks to their innovative and useful solution, the team walked away with the People's Choice Award and the opportunity to enter it into the competition for a global award.

 We are super-proud of Tanweer and his team for their accomplishment.
 You can read Tanweer's full writeup on his Medium blog.

 Don't Miss Out!

 There are hackathons happening all the time, probably some nearby you.
 If you can't make it out, there are also several remote-only hackathons you can join.
 Hackathon IO and No longer active link text (URL no longer active as of 10/2022) are a couple of the most popular tools for discovering them.
 If you are still unsure about participating many hackathons also offer spectators or visitors so you can scope it out before joining in.
 Whatever you do, get in there as soon as you can -- you will be glad you did!

 And, of course, feel free to reach out to us at email@example.com if you have any questions or need advice about entering hackathons.Email Us